Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - Directional antennas
 - Omnidirectional antennas

-The difference is, that with directional antennas you need to track the satellite by hand, while an omnidirectional antenna doesn't need any tracking.
+The difference between these is, that omnidirectional antennas don't need any tracking to be done (remains stationary throughout the pass) while directional antennas require hand tracking and **can only do one satellite at a time**

 *Popular antenna types for receiving in this frequency include:*